pythonindia/inpycon-blog/content/blog/2020/thank-you-reviewers.md

 ### Soumya Sharma

-I am currently a MS student at IIT KGP working on Machine intelligence using text (NLP).
-I have previously worked with Myntra and have been developing in Python for about 8 years now.
-I am a Women Tech Makers scholar and was also an intern for Rails Girls Summer of Code during which I had the chance to solve a bug in CPython!
-You'll usually find me coding in labs to be able to game on the weekends. :)
+Soumya is a MS student at IIT KGP working on Machine intelligence using text (NLP).
+She has previously worked with Myntra and have been developing in Python for about 8 years now.
+She is a Women Tech Makers scholar and was also an intern for Rails Girls Summer of Code during which she had the chance to solve a bug in CPython!
+You'll usually find her coding in labs to be able to game on the weekends. :)

 [Twitter](https://twitter.com/soummyaah)

 ### Soumyadeep Roy

-I am a researcher by profession, and loves to learn and teach coding.
-I am currently pursuing Ph.D in CSE department of IIT Kharagpur India on the topic of "Developing Knowledge-aware ML Algorithms with application to Healthcare''.
-I love public-speaking and playing chess.
+Soumyadeep is a researcher by profession, and loves to learn and teach coding.
+He is currently pursuing Ph.D in CSE department of IIT Kharagpur India on the topic of "Developing Knowledge-aware ML Algorithms with application to Healthcare''.
+He loves public-speaking and playing chess.

 [Twitter](https://twitter.com/roysoumya1)